 Oakleaf Cakes Bake Shop

-Yes, Oakleaf’s titular cakes are both gourmet (decadent yellow, chocolate and red velvet bases, all with vegan alternatives) and gorgeous, available for grab-and-go or ornate custom decoration.
-But the same could be said for the cookies: In fact, here, the humble sugar cookie is a delicious canvas for adorning with Oakleaf’s DIY cookie decorating kit, which includes all the royal icing and sprinkles you need to spruce up eight baked treats in seasonal shapes.
+Yes, Oakleaf’s titular cakes are both gourmet and gorgeous, available for grab-and-go or ornate custom decoration.
+But the same could be said for the cookies: In fact, here, the humble sugar cookie is a delicious canvas for adorning with Oakleaf’s DIY cookie decorating kit, which includes all the royal icing and sprinkles you need to spruce up baked treats in seasonal shapes.
 Want the work done for you?
-You can still swing to pick up chocolate chunk and checkboard cookies, among other fresh-baked flavors.
+You can still swing by to pick up flavors like chocolate chunk and vegan peanut butter.

 Sugar Baking Co.